ashispati/ar-vae/README.md

 [![License: CC BY-NC-SA 4.0](https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-ff69b4.svg)](http://creativecommons.org/licenses/by-nc-sa/4.0/)

-## AR-VAE: Attribute-based Regularized of VAE Latent Spaces
+## AR-VAE: Attribute-based Regularization of VAE Latent Spaces

 ### About
 AR-VAE is a type of Variational Auto-Encoder (VAE) which uses a new supervised training method to create structured latent spaces where specific continuous-valued attributes are forced to be encoded along specific dimensions of the latent space.
 This repository contains the source for training and evaluating the AR-VAE models across different image and music-based datasets.